Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Abstract

 \section{Abstract}

-This paper investigates a deterministic variant of the Saltzman–Maasch model for Pleistocene glacial cycles, formulated as a three-dimensional dynamical system with cubic feedback in the atmospheric carbon dioxide equation.
-After reducing the model to a planar system on a critical manifold, we perform a detailed bifurcation analysis and identify both Hopf and Bautin (generalized Hopf) bifurcations, which govern the emergence of stable and unstable limit cycles.
+This paper investigates a deterministic variant of the Saltzman-Maasch model for Pleistocene glacial cycles, formulated as a three-dimensional dynamical system with cubic feedback in the atmospheric carbon dioxide equation.
+After reducing the model to a planar system on a critical manifold, we perform a detailed bifurcation analysis and analytically identify both Hopf and Bautin (generalized Hopf) bifurcations, which govern the emergence of stable and unstable limit cycles.
 To analyze global transitions, we perform a rescaling of time and variables to derive a leading-order Hamiltonian system.
 This reduction enables the explicit construction of homoclinic orbits and the application of Melnikov’s method to assess their persistence under perturbations.
-The analytical findings are further corroborated by numerical simulations.
+The analytical predictions are further validated through numerical continuation and simulations, providing a rigorous foundation for previously reported numerical observations and establishing, in particular, the analytical existence of Bautin bifurcations, homoclinic connections via Melnikov analysis, and a systematic slow--fast geometric reduction of the model.